huskyroboticsteam/Simulator/README.md

 ## GPS Position Report
 ### Description
 Sent from the simulator to inform the rover server of the geographic position provided by a simulated GPS sensor.
 The position will be reported in standard geographic coordinates.
 The simulated GPS sensor will map Unity's cartesian origin to Null Island.
+Gaussian noise is applied to the latitude and longitude.

 ### Syntax
 ```